FelixTannhaeuser/powerdetection/README.md

 ## todo
 - Right now if you start the Laptop already plugged in, it immediately plays the first audio @ startup.

+## notes
-## this was only tested on 2 Laptops, your /sys/power_supply/* may be different.
+this was only tested on 2 Laptops, your /sys/power_supply/* may be different.
 ## License
 - GPL-3